rbmowatt/glazewave/README.md

 - Logging
 ## Frontend /UI
 ### Requests
-- Nearly all requests will be dispatched and handled through a single method `( ./frontend/src/middleware/api.js )` that will
+- Nearly all requests will be dispatched and handled through a single source `( ./frontend/src/middleware/api.js )` which will
 	- Set a loading state in the api reducer
 	- Perform request
 	- dispatch action provided to appropriate reducer